 Photo courtesy of VisitBritain/ Pawel Libera

-Access New Business has been appointed by VisitEngland (November 2014) to help deliver the second stage of the EU-funded Access For All programme.
-We will be auditing and advising 56 businesses across seven destinations in advance of their pariticpation in a short break marketing campaign.
+Access New Business was appointed by VisitEngland (November 2014) to help deliver the second stage of the EU-funded Access For All programme.
+We have audited and advised 56 businesses across seven destinations in advance of their participation in a short break marketing campaign.
 The campaign was launched, online and via the Express newspapers, on Sunday 13th September 2015.

 We are currently working with Visit Scotland, contributing to its initiative ‘Accessible Tourism – Unlocking the Potential’, which aims to ensure that Scotland is accessible to all.